 - We used a Bradt Kazakhstan Travel Guide, Insight Guides Russian phrasebook, and Reise KnowHow Kazakhstan Roadmap.

-- Keep an eye on our own Kazakhstan blogs, among which a Travel Guide and Budget Report that will follow soon.
+- Keep an eye on our own Kazakhstan blogs, among which an Overland Travel Guide and an Overland Budget Report.

 Tips, Suggestions, Contributions?